 Chief Executive Officer of Village Roadshow Entertainment Group

-GREG BASSER (Executive Producer) is Chief Executive Officer of Village Roadshow Entertainment Group, one of the world’s leading independent global feature film entertainment companies.
-Village Roadshow Entertainment Group consists of Village Roadshow Pictures and a partner of Perfect Village Entertainment joint venture in China.
+STEVE MOSKO is Chief Executive Officer of Village Roadshow Entertainment Group (VREG), one of the world’s leading global feature film entertainment companies.
+VREG is the holding company of Village Roadshow Pictures and a partner of Perfect Village Entertainment joint venture in China.

 Chairman and Chief Executive Officer of Village Roadshow Pictures

-BRUCE BERMAN is Chairman and CEO of Village Roadshow Pictures.
+BRUCE BERMAN (Executive Producer) is Chairman and CEO of Village Roadshow Pictures.
 The company has successful joint partnerships with Warner Bros.
-Pictures and Sony Pictures to co-produce a wide range of motion pictures, with all films distributed in select territories around the world by affiliates in Australia, New Zealand and Singapore and in all other territories by Warner Bros.
-Pictures and Sony Pictures, respectively.
+Pictures and other major studios to co-produce a wide range of motion pictures.

-Berman has served as executive producer on Baz Luhrmann’s “The Great Gatsby”; director Guy Ritchie’s hit action-adventure “Sherlock Holmes,” starring Robert Downey, Jr., and Jude Law and its sequel “Sherlock Holmes: A Game of Shadows”; the acclaimed drama “Gran Torino,” directed by and starring Clint Eastwood; “The Matrix” trilogy; Eastwood’s “Mystic River” starring Sean Penn and Tim Robbins in Oscar® winning performances; the “Ocean’s” Trilogy, with all-star casts led by George Clooney and Brad Pitt; and “Training Day,” for which Denzel Washington won an Oscar®.
+Berman has also served as executive producer on such films as Baz Luhrmann’s “The Great Gatsby,” starring Leonardo DiCaprio; Guy Ritchie’s “Sherlock Holmes,” starring Robert Downey Jr. and Jude Law, and its sequel, “Sherlock Holmes: A Game of Shadows”; “Gran Torino,” directed by and starring Clint Eastwood; “The Matrix Reloaded” and “The Matrix Revolutions”; Eastwood’s “Mystic River,” starring Sean Penn and Tim Robbins in Oscar-winning performances; the “Ocean’s” Trilogy, with all-star casts led by George Clooney and Brad Pitt; and “Training Day,” for which Denzel Washington won an Oscar.

-In May of 1996, Berman started Plan B Entertainment, an independent motion picture company based at Warner Bros.
+In May of 1996, Berman started Plan B Entertainment, an independent motion picture company at Warner Bros.
+Pictures.
 He was named Chairman and CEO of Village Roadshow Pictures in February 1998.

-President and Chief Executive Officer of Village Roadshow Entertainment Group Asia
+Chief Operating Officer of Village Roadshow Entertainment Group